ntsystemsit/onprem.wtf/src/_posts/2025-12-05-lost-found-ai-highlights.md

 [llms.txt](https://llmstxt.org/) as a way to provide LLM-friendly content has been around for a little while.

 Microsoft proposes [NLweb](https://github.com/nlweb-ai/NLWeb) as a proof-of-concept for conversational interfaces and a semantic layer for the web.

+## planetary defense

+[hera.space](https://hera.space/) is on a mission to study asteroid deflection. the website is also a super-cool multi-modal AI showcase.